 What Should I Do If My Dog is Coughing & Gagging

 Dogs can cough or gag for a variety of reasons.
-To help your pup in times of scratchy throats or stuck objects, it’s essential to pay attention to the type of cough they are producing.
+Sit Means Sit understands that this can be concerning.
+Are they having difficulty breathing, reverse sneezing, suffering from kennel cough, or is your dog coughing up a simple hairball?
+To help your pup in times of a chronic cough, scratchy throat, or stuck objects, it’s essential to pay attention to the type of cough they are producing and recognize if there are any other symptoms.

 Why Do Dogs Cough?

-Just like their human counterparts, dogs cough or gag to move something out of the airway in their throat.
-Whether it can be grass, dust, or their entire bone, your pet comes into contact with lots of throat scratchers.
+Just like their human counterparts, coughing and gagging are ways for dogs to move something out of the airway in their throat.
+Whether it can be foreign objects like grass, dust, or their entire bone, your pet comes into contact with lots of throat scratchers.
 An occasional cough is nothing to fret about, but repetitive coughing is when a red flag should be raised.
+If you are worried about your pup suffering from kennel cough or other respiratory infections, your vet is just a phone call away.

 Types of Dog Cough